algobulls/algobulls_help_site/docs/member/my_plans.md

 ## 4. Other charges

-If no plan is purchased or a plan expires while executing a strategy the following charges will be levied.
+If no plan is purchased or a plan expires while executing a strategy, the following charges will be levied.

 ![Nav](imgs/plans_charges.png)